PrefectHQ/prefect-dask/README.md

 ### Distributing Dask collections across workers

-If you use a Dask collection, such as a `dask.DataFrame` or `dask.Bag`, to distribute the work across workers and achieve parallel computations, use one of the context managers `get_dask_client` or `get_dask_async_client`:
+If you use a Dask collection, such as a `dask.DataFrame` or `dask.Bag`, to distribute the work across workers and achieve parallel computations, use one of the context managers `get_dask_client` or `get_async_dask_client`:

 ```python
 import dask